David Icke: 5G and COVID-19

-Icke's main page on Facebook was deleted on 1 May 2020, while other pages on the site promoting Icke with a smaller readership remained on the platform.
+Icke's main page on Facebook was deleted on 1 May 2020, while other pages promoting Icke with a smaller readership remained on the platform.
 Facebook said it had removed Icke's page for its "health misinformation that could cause physical harm".
 His YouTube channel was deleted a day later.
 A spokeswoman for YouTube told BBC News: "YouTube has clear policies prohibiting any content that disputes the existence and transmission of COVID-19 as described by the WHO and the NHS.
 Due to continued violation of these policies, we have terminated David Icke's YouTube channel."
 Icke's appearances in videos uploaded by other users were only to be removed if their content breached the same rules.

-On 29 August 2020, Icke was a speaker at an anti-lockdown protest in Trafalgar Square, London, organised under the Unite for Freedom banner.
-During his speech he stated, "Anyone with a half a brain cell on active duty can see coronavirus is nonsense" and, "We have a virus so intelligent that it only infects those taking part in protests the government wants to stop".
+On 29 August 2020, Icke spoke at an anti-lockdown protest in Trafalgar Square, London, organised under the Unite for Freedom banner.
+During his speech, he stated, "Anyone with a half a brain cell on active duty can see coronavirus is nonsense" and, "We have a virus so intelligent that it only infects those taking part in protests the government wants to stop".
 He also stated, "This world is controlled by a tiny few people" who "impose their agenda on billions of people".
 He told the police who were present at the rally that they were "enforcing fascism that your own children will have to live with" and urged them to "join us and stop serving the psychopaths".

 In early November 2020, Twitter permanently suspended Icke's account on the platform for having violated its rules regarding COVID-19 misinformation.

 Reception

 Interest in Icke's conspiracy theories is widespread and has cut across political, economic, and religious divides.
-His audiences hold a wide range of beliefs, uniting individuals, and left and right wing groups; from New Agers, and Ufologists, as well as far-right Christian Patriots, and the UK neo-Nazi group Combat 18, which supports his writings.
+His audiences hold a wide range of beliefs, uniting individuals, and left and right wing groups; from New Agers, and Ufologists, as well as the far-right Christian Patriot movement, and the neo-Nazi group Combat 18, which supports his writings.
+Icke has been considered an exemplar of the conspirituality trend of the merging of New Age and conspiracist worldviews.
 Icke's work is representative of a major global countercultural trend.
 American novelist Alice Walker is an admirer of Icke's writings, along with comedian Russell Brand, and musician Mick Fleetwood.
 Icke has emerged as a professional conspiracy theorist within a global counter-cultural movement that combines New World Order conspiracism, the truther movement and anti-globalisation, with an extraterrestrial conspiracist subculture.